gato365/project-1-enhancing-my-memory/README.md

 #### Current Version:

 * [ ] Prevent auto refresh
+* [ ] If string is too long take 25% off if 0 keep at 0
 * [ ] Display time and date
 * [ ] Display original text and entered text
 * [ ] Include asynchronusfunctionality JavaScript